-Large accelerated filer □ Emerging Growth Company □ Accelerated filer þ Non-accelerated filer $\square$ Smaller Reporting Company $\square$ If an emerging growth company, indica te by check mark if the registra unt has elected not to use the extended transi tion period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$
+Large accelerated filer $\square$ Emerging Growth Company $\square$ Accelerated filer ⊠ Non-accelerated filer $\square$ Smaller Reporting Company $\square$

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\square$ No $\flat$ .
+Yes $\square$ No $\boxtimes$ .

-The aggregate market value of common stock held by non-affiliates of the Registrant on June 29, 2018 based on the closing price on that date of \$10.08 on the Nasdaq Global Select Market was \$114.2 million.
+The aggregate market value of common stock held by non-affiliates of the Registrant on June 28, 2019 based on the closing price on that date of \$11.80 on the Nasdaq Global Select Market was \$157.3 million.
 For the purposes of calculating this amount only, all directors and executive officers of the Registrant have been treated as affiliates.
-There were 11,537,420 shares of the Registrant's common stock outstanding as of March 1, 2019.
+There were 16,764,191 shares of the Registrant's common stock outstanding as of February 28, 2020.